-Megan began her career in the construction industry shortly after completing her college education and has now been in construction for nearly fifteen years.
-She developed a fascination for construction at a young age observing and working alongside her father who was also in the construction industry.
+Megan began her career in the construction industry shortly after completing her college education and has been in construction for nearly fifteen years.
+She developed a fascination for construction at a young age observing and working alongside her father, who was also in the construction industry.

-Megan’s first industry opportunity was with The Conti Group working in their New York City office as an administrative assistant to the Vice President of Operations, and she lent support to all field operations.
-During her tenure at Conti, Megan was fortunate to have had two seasoned professionals as mentors who allowed her to broaden her knowledge, specifically estimating, project management, and business development which led to her becoming the Conti Business Development Manager for the New York City construction market as well as the New Jersey solar market.
+Megan’s first industry opportunity was with The Conti Group working in their New York City office as an administrative assistant to the Vice President of Operations and lent support to all field operations.
+During her tenure at Conti, Megan was fortunate to have had two seasoned professionals as mentors allowing her to broaden her knowledge, specifically in estimating, project management, and business development.
+This gained knowledge led to her becoming the Business Development Manager for the New York City construction market and the New Jersey solar market.

-She is a member of Professional Women in Construction, serves as a board member for the New Jersey Board of Public Utilities Supplier Diversity Development Council and a member of the General Contractors Association of New York MWDBE Committee and the Law and Legislative Committee.
+She is a member of Professional Women in Construction, serves as Vice President for the New Jersey Board of Public Utilities Supplier Diversity Development Council, and is Co-Chair of the By-laws and Supplier Development committees.
+She also serves as a committee member of the M/W/DBE and Law & Legislative Committees for the General Contractors Association of New York.

 Megan enjoys volunteering and works with local homeless organizations and food banks to provide food, clothing, and gifts to those in need.